daveeel/meteor-connection-indicator/README.md

 ####Using with a Bootstrap Fixed Top Navbar

-If you have a fixed navbar at the top of the page, the connectionBanner will render invisibly behind it.
+If you have a fixed navbar at the top of the page, the connectionIndicator will render invisibly behind it.
 You can use the following CSS to move the navbar down if the banner is rendered (or appear below the navbar).
 ```
 #connection-lost-banner + .navbar-fixed-top,
 #connection-try-reconnect + .navbar-fixed-top {